mabrobotics/MD80-x-CANdle-Documentation/CANopen/canopen_profile_ds402.md

 ### 0x2004 – System Command

 Contains write-only command entries used to control system-level actions on the device.
+Actions work only in *Switch On Disabled* state and *Service* (-2) operation mode.

 <details>